5jt/dyalog-cookbook/manuscript/08-Testing.md

 ## Testing APLTree modules

 By now we are using quite a number of modules from the APLTree project.
 Shouldn’t we test them as well?
-After all if they break, our application will stop working!
+After all, if they break, our application will stop working!
 Well, there are pros and cons:

 Pro
 : The modules have their own unit tests, and those are exhaustive.
 An update is published only after all the test cases have passed.